|Peter A. Ruzicka||**||*

 The Remuneration Committee

-The Remuneration Committee currently has three members appointed for a term of one year at a time.
+The Remuneration Committee currently has three members, appointed for a one-year term.
 The Remuneration Committee assists the Board in ensuring that Pandora’s remuneration policies strike an appropriate balance between the interests of Pandora’s shareholders and a rewarding and motivating remuneration of Executive Management and senior employees.

-In 2021, the Remuneration Committee met six times.
-Its main activities are described in the Remuneration Report available at our Investor website under Remuneration Reports.
+In 2022, the Remuneration Committee met five times.
+Its main activities are described in the Remuneration Report available at our website: Remuneration Reports.

 The Nomination Committee